 For example in the 2015 BVI case JSC BTA Bank v Fidelity Corporate Services Limited and others it was held at first instance that merely acting as a registered agent in the normal way was insufficient for a party to be said to be 'involved in the wrongdoing'.
 This was overturned on appeal with the Court of Appeal finding that registered agents used by corporate vehicles for the purpose of effecting fraud must expect that in due course the victims will come to them.
-It is unclear whether the same view would apply in allegations other than fraud.
+This principle was subsequently extended to include disclosure by voluntary liquidators and professional nominee directors.5

-The English courts, in Santander UK plc v The Royal Bank of Scotland plc and others [2015] EWHC 2560 (Ch), queried whether providing information such that a restitutionary claim for money paid away by mistake concerned a 'wrong' such that the Norwich Pharmacal jurisdiction was engaged.
+In Santander UK plc v The Royal Bank of Scotland plc and others6 an English judge queried whether providing information such that a restitutionary claim for money paid away by mistake concerned a 'wrong' such that the Norwich Pharmacal jurisdiction was engaged, but as he was bound by a previous authority, he granted the relief.
+The Guernsey courts would not be required to follow the English position.